sobjornstad/PSDaylog/README.md

 ```

 Entries are expected to be found in the file in chronological order,
-and you'll receive a warning if they don't,
+and you'll receive a warning if they aren't,
 as this usually means you've made a typo in the date or time.
 To avoid being annoying if you add two entries right next to each other
 and later increase the time on the first one